Manon3005/TOAST_SMART/README.md

 ## Get the App

+### Windows

 On the GitHub page, go to `Actions` tab.
 Click on the last workflow run.
-In the `Artifacts`, download the windows, linux or mac package.
+In the `Artifacts`, download the windows package.
 Unzip the package.
 Enter the unzipped package and go to `TOAST.../Toast.exe`.
 Because of the Antivirus, you may need to indicate that it is a safe program (the way of doing depends on your antivirus).

+### Linux

+On the GitHub page, go to `Actions` tab.
+Click on the last workflow run.
+In the `Artifacts`, download the linux package.
+Unzip the package.
+Enter the unzipped package and go to `TOAST.../toast` (Can take few seconds to open).
+Maybe you should execute `chmod +x toast` before.

 ## Dev SetUp